We discussed some of the benefits of conducting mock interviews. Mock interviews can be an important tool for:

 Take Away Interview Tips

-- You don’t need someone that is older, intelligent, confident and perceptive.
+- Try to find someone that is older, intelligent, confident and perceptive.